-Walking and using the elliptical are among the most popular forms of low-impact cardio.
+Walking and using the elliptical are two of the most popular forms of low-impact cardio.
 They're both easy on the joints, burn calories and help you build muscle.
 But if you have to choose, which is one is a better workout: the elliptical or walking?

 Which Burns More Calories?

 Walking and the elliptical are both cardio workouts, so naturally, they burn calories.
 But exercising on an elliptical typically burns more calories than walking, due to the increased resistance.

 A 155-pound person can burn around 335 calories after 30 minutes of working out on the elliptical, according to Harvard Health Publishing.
 The same person burns only around 149 calories after 30 minutes of walking.

 That said, you can increase your calorie burn from walking if you pick up the pace or add some resistance on your route, like walking up a hill.
 Gauge your rate of perceived exertion (RPE): Are you breathing heavy?
 Are you sweating?
 If the answer is no, you can dial things up.

 However, it's important to note that there are many different factors that go into how many calories you'll ultimately burn during your workout, explains Kelvin Gary, CPT, a certified personal trainer and founder of Body Space Fitness in New York City.

 For example, your basal metabolic rate (the number of calories you burn at rest), non-exercise activity thermogenesis (or NEAT — energy expended during basic movement and walking around) and the thermic effect of food (the rate at which you burn calories after eating) can all contribute to the number of overall calories you'll burn while walking or exercising on the elliptical.